< Go to Hiking Boots - Men's

 Hands-on Gear Review

-This is a great boot for dayhiking and backpacking.
-Because it is phenomenally waterproof, it works great for foul-weather activities and winter dayhiking.
+This is a great boot for backpacking if you value foot support more than ankle stability.
+Because it is phenomenally waterproof, it works great for wet-weather activities with lots of mud and for winter dayhiking.

 OutdoorGearLab Member Reviews